 Aggressive behavior refers to the strategy of being aggressive in pushing your position or attacking the other person’s position to gain advantages.
 It is similar to intimidation tactics, but negotiator uses their position to intimidate other psychologically.
 It includes asking for further concessions.

 For example, one customer comes to buy a mobile phone formally and says: Let’s not waste time, what is the maximum price?
-Here, the customer wants to emphasize that his or her time is very important, so close the deal soon.
+Here, the customer wants to emphasize that their time is significant, so close the deal soon.

 Snow job tactic is demonstrated when negotiators surprise the other party with huge additional information.
 These additional make the opposite party confused about figuring out which facts are fundamental and essential.
 It occurs when negotiators overwhelm the other party with so much information to get distracted.

 For example, you want to buy a new mobile phone, and the seller provides you with so much information about the additional factors.
-He or she ensures that this phone is eco-friendly.
+They ensure that this phone is eco-friendly.
 It will not harm you.
 They also show you how many people are dying due to mobile blasts and so more.
 The use of many technical terms to confuse anyone who is not familiar with the topic.

 The negotiator explains the deal in English, but Ahmad, a non-native English speaker, will see him as educated.
-Ahmad will say yes without asking many questions to avoid embarrassment because the negotiator seems like someone very knowledgeable and more expert than him.
+Ahmad will say yes without asking many questions to avoid embarrassment because the negotiator seems knowledgeable and more expert than him.

 Snow Job tactics are frequently used in government project tendering.
-When the government starts a new development project, they will publish massive information regarding the plan to hide the accurate worthy information behind the overwhelming information.
+When the government starts a new development project, they will publish massive information to hide the accurate worthy information behind the overwhelming information.
 This tactic is used to prevent the misuse of precious data for any illegal activity.